Page Content

 TLC workshop

-At the beginning of the academic year, you will attend an eight-hour workshop to learn the foundational principles of pedagogy, course creation, philosophies of learning, writing measureable objectives, and creating evaluation questions.
-The latter portion of the workshop includes case-based vignettes that focus on difficult or challenging scenarios that young preceptors may encounter.
+At the beginning of the academic year, you will attend an eight-hour workshop to learn the foundational principles of pedagogy, philosophies of learning, lecture/presentation development, writing measurable objectives, and creating evaluation questions.
+The latter portion of the workshop includes content related to experiential education with utilization of case-based vignettes that focus on difficult or challenging scenarios that young preceptors may encounter.

 Formal presentations